How to Share Audio in Google Meet

 Google Meet: Mute Everyone using Individual Selection

-The most guaranteed way to mute everyone during your Google Meet presentation is to mute each participant, one by one unless you have the ability to use “Mute All.”
+The most guaranteed way to mute everyone during your Google Meet presentation is to mute each participant, one by one unless you can use “Mute All.”
 Here’s how to mute everyone individually.

 - While you’re presenting, go to the “People” icon in the top right corner of the Google Meet window.